 Registration to enter this event can be done online or in person no later than the conclusion of the skipper's meeting on the day of the race.

 All land based events and logistics associated with the event, including registration, boat launches, storage, and skipper meetings will held at the clubhouse and facilities of VISA.
 All on the water events and races shall be conducted on Smith Mountain Lake in the most suitable area, in the opinion of the Race Committee, that is closest to the clubhouse and marina.

-An optional Skipper's Meeting will be held on each race day approximately 1.5 hours prior to the warning signal for the first race.
+A Skipper's Meeting will be held on each race day approximately 1 hour prior to the warning signal for the first race.
 All meetings will be held on the upper back deck of the VISA Clubhouse.

 The event will be contested on a windward - leeward course where the starting and finishing line shall be positioned approximately at a mid point between the upwind and downwind marks.
 The on course marks shall be orange tetrahedrons with the starting line terminated by the Race Committee signal boat on starboard and a yellow flag or bouy on port.
 Additional marks may be used by the Race Committee as necessary to designate offset marks, hazards, etc. Unless otherwise instructed, competitors shall leave all marks on the port side.

 Radio communication between boats during any of the event races will not be allowed.
 Radio communication with Race Committee officials shall be allowed on channel 78A.

 The primary Race Committee Signal Boat shall be a pontoon boat with fixed structures for hosting and displaying the appropriate signal flags.
 Support boats shall consist of one or more smaller power boats that are marked with the VISA lettering on the hulls.